 Cameron et al. (2006), Singer et al. (2008), Chase et al. (2003) and APG tree (Stevens, P.F.
 2001 onwards).

-molecular data now generally support 5 subfamilies: Apostasioideae (Vanilloideae (Cypripedioideae (Orchidoideae (Epidendroideae)))) (see Figures 1 and 2).

-The 5 subfamilies from Orchidaceae have been classified based on both molecular data and morphological data, nevertheless there are still uncertainties among the tree (e.g. the placement of Cypripedioideae).
+The 5 subfamilies from Orchidaceae have been classified based on both molecular data and morphological data; nevertheless there are still uncertainties within the tree (e.g. the placement of Cypripedioideae).
 One of the hypothesis groups monandrous orchids in one clade (Vanilloideae, Orchidoideae and Epidendroideae).
-Most recent hypotheses (see Chase et al. 2003, Singer et al. 2008, Cameron et al. 2006) place Cypripedioideae as sister clade to Orchidoideae and Epidendroidea, impliying that the loss of one stamen occurred twice (Figure 1).
+Most recent hypotheses (see Chase et al. 2003, Singer et al. 2008, Cameron et al. 2006) place Cypripedioideae as sister clade to Orchidoideae and Epidendroidea, implying that the loss of one stamen occurred twice (Figure 1).

-For many years the phylogeny of the orchids was inferred using almost exclusively from floral features (Chase et al 2007).
-Although morphological data have produced a pertinent hierarchy in Orchidaceae, the occurrence of homoplasy lead to error in many cases (e.g. Chase et al 2009, replacement of a set of species in Gomesa, previously setted in Oncidium), and may induce errors.
+For many years the phylogeny of the orchids was inferred based almost exclusively on floral features (Chase et al 2007).
+Although morphological data have produced a pertinent hierarchy in Orchidaceae, the occurrence of homoplasy leads to error in many cases (e.g. Chase et al 2009, replacement of a set of species in Gomesa, previously placed in Oncidium), and may induce errors.
 In addition, morphology-only-based phylogenies limited the number of characters concatenated and provided less support for clades (Singer et al. 2008).
 Molecular data have revolutionized phylogenetic studies on Orchidaceae from early 1990s, starting with Chase et al (1994) and (Fay & Chase 2009).
 The first DNA sequence-based studies generated congruent trees (Chase et al 1994, Cameron et al 1999, Freudenstein et al 2004) compared with previous, morphology-based Orchidaceae hypotheses (Dressler 1993).
 Cameron et al (1999) explored the evidences from the plastid gene rbcL, using parsimony: 171 taxa across all 5 subfamilies and 1320 characters (485 informative).
 Comparing with Dressler (1993), the topology generated was mostly congruent, although the elevation of Vanilloid orchids to subfamilial status was an important change to the current topology.
 Freudenstein et al (2004) explored an expanded plastid DNA phylogeny of Orchidaceae using rbcL and matK sequences: 173 taxa, 2958 characters (1180 informative).
 Support values presented in this study are stronger than the previous study (Figure 1).
 There are now numerous studies that have provided an increasingly detailed phylogenetic framework for orchids (Lay & Chase 2009), and alternative markers are being suggested for its phylogeny (see Yang et al 2013, Pan et al 2012).
-Support values for Epidendroideae and Orchidoideae presented in this study are stronger than the Cameron et al. (1999), but still the topology of the first three diverged subfamilies were not detected, and the tree show a polytomy for this groups in the strict consensus (Figure 2).
-A historical overview of phylogenetic studies within Orchidaceae are resumed in Chase et al (2007).
+Support values for Epidendroideae and Orchidoideae presented in this study are stronger than Cameron et al. (1999), but still the topology of the first three diverged subfamilies were not detected, and the tree shows a polytomy for these groups in the strict consensus (Figure 2).
+A historical overview of phylogenetic studies within Orchidaceae is summarized in Chase et al (2007).
 The authors emphasize important updates about the tree topology and, more importantly, how comparative genomics is transforming and refining taxonomy.
 Genera Orchidacearum (Pridgeon et al, 1999; 2001; 2003 up to 2014) is presented as a temporary classification, as new insights are constantly being incorporated.